ejngotho1/Maspping_Earthquakes/README.md

 // DELIVERABLE 3

 // We create a third tile layer that will be the background of our map. let dark = L.tileLayer('https://api.mapbox.com/styles/v1/mapbox/dark-v10/tiles/{z}/{x}/{y}?access_token={accessToken}', { attribution: 'Map data © OpenStreetMap contributors, CC-BY-SA, Imagery (c) Mapbox', maxZoom: 18, accessToken: API_KEY }); name-of-you-image

-The third map is added to the overlay object.
-Image with JavaScript & HTML Code below.

 // DELIVERABLE 3